Property assessment is the process of placing a dollar value on property for taxation purposes.

 - To complete re-inspection of a neighbourhood or property type

 If residents are not home, the assessor may leave a callback card to set up a mutually agreed upon time for inspection.
 Re-inspections can be supplemented by self-reporting, aerial imagery and multiple sale listings.

 It is recommended that property characteristic data should be continually updated in response to changes brought by new construction, remodeling or demolition and that every property be re-inspected once every four to six years.
 The Municipal Government Act and Regulations outline required data elements and the importance of accurate information.

 Residential request for information

 The residential request for information is a survey sent to property owners to supplement our annual re-inspection campaign.
-The survey provides an efficient customer orientated avenue for owners to provide property information.
+The survey provides an efficient customer oriented avenue for owners to provide property information.

 - Complete the hard copy and return it in the prepaid envelope

-- Online, using the website address, roll number and survey key number provided on the request for information
+- Online at vps.camalot.ca/rfi.
+Enter your roll number and the survey key number provided on the request for information

 - Call Assessment and Tax at 780-464-8196 and give the information to an assessor